The Digital Customer Journey Mapping Process: 5 Key Steps

 • The customer clicks through and makes the purchase.

 That’s at least five touchpoints (depending on what your welcome email campaign looks like).
-Remember, you always want to be educating your audience and building relationships, so scammy tactics won’t work.
+Remember, you always want to educate your audience and build relationships so that scammy tactics won’t work.

 5. Implement, Research, Analyze, and Improve

-You’ll want to run your customer journey for a predetermined amount of time to see how well it works.
+You’ll want to run your customer journey for a predetermined period to assess its effectiveness.
 Once that period is up, you’ll want to carefully analyze it to see what was working and what wasn’t.
-From there, you can make the necessary improvements and start the process again until you start seeing more conversions.
+From there, you can make the necessary improvements and restart the process until you begin to see more conversions.

 Conducting customer and market research may not be the most fun thing to do.
 That doesn’t mean it’s unimportant.
 In fact, without it, you are simply flying blind, and that’s no way to conduct business.

 Let the skilled research team at CadenceSEO Consulting take over the task of conducting your market and consumer research.
-In return, you will get a detailed report that can help you improve on both your digital marketing and business strategies!
+In return, you will receive a detailed report that can help you improve both your digital marketing and business strategies.

 Ready to get started?
 Then contact us today for more information!